rctay/knowfox/Configuration.md

 * Packages, e.g. the package `knowfox/entangle`
 * the `data` field of a user-specific top-level concept titled `Configuration`.
 This field is formated as a [YAML](http://yaml.org/) object.

-If you want to seed your relationships with some entries, here is my list:
+If you want to seed your relationships with some entries, add a toplevel concept `Configuration`.
+Then, add an entry `relationships` as settings data.

+Here is _my_ list:

 ````
 relationships: